 - 1 Click Start and Control Panel.

 - 2 Click Hardware and Sound.

 - 3 Click Manage audio devices under Sound.

 - 4 On the Playback tab, select the optical out or HDMI icon and click Properties.

 - 5 Click the Supported Formats tab.

-- 6 Click to select the DTS audio and Dolby Digital check boxes.
+- 6 Click to select the DTS Audio and Dolby Digital check boxes.

 - 7 Click OK.

-If the Dolby Digital or DTS sound is output to a device that does not support it, the device will not play any sound.
-In such a case, cancel the DTS audio and Dolby Digital check boxes.
+If the Dolby Digital or DTS output is connected to a device that does not support it, the device will not play any sound.
+In such a case, cancel the DTS Audio and Dolby Digital check boxes.